Reserved Keywords

 Description

-In Redshift you can use some of the Snowflake reserved keywords as column names, table names, etc. For this reason, it is necessary that these words are enclosed in double quotes in order to be able to use them.
+In Redshift you can use some of the Snowflake reserved keywordsarrow-up-right as column names, table names, etc. For this reason, it is necessary that these words are enclosed in double quotes in order to be able to use them.

 Please be aware that in Snowflake when these names are enclosed in double quotes, they are case-sensitive.
 For this reason It is important to emphasize that when a reserved keyword is used in Snowflake it is always transformed with double quotes and in lowercase.
-For more information please refer to Snowflake identifiers documentation.
+For more information please refer to Snowflake identifiers documentation.arrow-up-right

 Sample Source Patterns